ajuna-network/Grants-Program/applications/ajuna_sage_follow_up.md

 - how you intend to finance the project's long-term maintenance and development,
 - how you intend to use, enhance, and promote your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

-## Referral Program (optional) :moneybag:

-You can find more information about the program [here](https://grants.web3.foundation/docs/referral-program).

-- **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
-- **Payment Address:** Polkadot/Kusama (USDC) payment address.
-Please also specify the currency. (e.g. 15oF4...
-(USDC))

-## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.